dcloudio/hbuilderx-extension-docs/en/ExtensionDocs/Api/other/WorkspaceFolder.md

 # WorkspaceFolder

-The project directory under the workspace, each project in the project manager on the left represents a WorkspaceFolder
+The project directory under the workspace, each project in the project manager on the left represents a WorkspaceFolder.

 **Attribute list**